hapijs/hapi/README.md

 The [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) protocol allows browsers to make cross-origin API calls.
 This is required by web application running inside a browser which are loaded from a different domain than the API server. **hapi** provides a general purpose
-CORS implementation that sets very liberal restrictions on cross-origin access by default (on by default).
+CORS implementation that sets very liberal restrictions on cross-origin access by default (off by default).
 CORS options:
 - `origin` - overrides the array of allowed origin servers ('Access-Control-Allow-Origin').
 Defaults to any origin _'*'_.
 - `maxAge` - number of seconds the browser should cache the CORS response ('Access-Control-Max-Age').
 The greater the value, the longer it will take before the browser checks for changes in policy.
 Defaults to _one day_.
 - `headers` - overrides the array of allowed headers ('Access-Control-Allow-Headers').
 Defaults to _'Authorization, Content-Type, If-None-Match'_.